eclipse-velocitas/velocitas-docs/content/en/docs/concepts/development_model/vehicle_app_sdk/_index.md

 The Vehicle App SDK consists of the following building blocks:

-- **[Vehicle Model Ontology](#vehicle-model-ontology)**: The SDK provides a set of model base classes for the creation of vehicle models.
+- **[Vehicle Model Ontology](#vehicle-model-ontology):** The SDK provides a set of model base classes for the creation of vehicle models.

-- **[Middleware integration](#middleware-integration)**: Vehicle Models can contain gRPC stubs to communicate with Vehicle Services. gRPC communication is integrated with the [Dapr](https://dapr.io) middleware for service discovery and [OpenTelemetry](https://opentelemetry.io) tracing.
+- **[Middleware integration](#middleware-integration):** Vehicle Models can contain gRPC stubs to communicate with Vehicle Services. gRPC communication is integrated with the [Dapr](https://dapr.io) middleware for service discovery and [OpenTelemetry](https://opentelemetry.io) tracing.

-- **[Fluent query & rule construction](#fluent-query--rule-construction)**: Based on a concrete Vehicle Model, the SDK is able to generate queries and rules against the KUKSA Data Broker to access the real values of the data points that are defined in the vehicle model.
+- **[Fluent query & rule construction](#fluent-query--rule-construction):** Based on a concrete Vehicle Model, the SDK is able to generate queries and rules against the KUKSA Data Broker to access the real values of the data points that are defined in the vehicle model.

-- **[Publish & subscribe messaging](#publish--subscribe-messaging)**: The SDK supports publishing messages to a MQTT broker and subscribing to topics of a MQTT broker.
+- **[Publish & subscribe messaging](#publish--subscribe-messaging):** The SDK supports publishing messages to a MQTT broker and subscribing to topics of a MQTT broker.

-- **[Vehicle App abstraction](#vehicle-app-abstraction)**: Last but not least the SDK provides a Vehicle App base class, which every Vehicle App derives from.
+- **[Vehicle App abstraction](#vehicle-app-abstraction):** Last but not least the SDK provides a Vehicle App base class, which every Vehicle App derives from.

 An overview of the Vehicle App SDK and its dependencies is depicted in the following diagram: